 Designing With Miles

 While the process sounds easy, it took me tremendous amount of time and decision to accomplish.
 In many occasions, I keep turning on and off layers in Photoshop, Illustrator or even Cascading Style Sheet (CSS) to figure out whether I should leave in or take out a certain elements without over-simplifying the design.
 Coltrane had similar problem in his early career.
-He was having a hard time finding the right place to end his solo; therefore, he sought Davis for advice.
+He was having a hard time finding the right place to end his solos; therefore, he sought Davis for advice.
 Davis suggested, “Take the horn out of your mouth.”

 In addition to being one of the world greatest trumpet players, Davis was also a master of communication.
 The recording of “Autumn Leaves” (with Adderley as the leader) is a brilliant example of Davis’s power of precision and command.
-After a brief intro from the quintet, which includes Hank Jones on piano, Art Blakey on drums and Sam Jones on bass, Davis cut straight to the melodic core.
-Each note he played on his muted trumpet struck the emotional cord: brooding, melancholy and hauntingly clear.
+After a brief intro from the quintet, which included Hank Jones on piano, Art Blakey on drums and Sam Jones on bass, Davis cut straight to the melodic core.
+Each note he played on his muted trumpet struck the emotional cords: brooding, melancholy and hauntingly clear.
 In my own work, I explore emotional design through the practice of selection and the art of reduction.
-Whether working with colors, types or images, I would choose the ones that give the most emotional value to my design.
+Whether working with colors, types, or images, I would choose the ones that give the most emotional value to my design.
 I have also learned to cut out the non-essential parts and applied more detail to essence.

 Using space, another design-related element, was one of the techniques Davis had acquired in his early career.
 With the rise of bebop in the 1950s, every jazz musician at the time wanted to play like Charlie Parker and Dizzy Gillespie.
 They filled in as many notes as they could into their improvisation.
 In contrast, Davis left plenty of space in his phrasing.
 As a result, he let his melodic lines breathe and gave listeners a chance to absorb his music.

 When I first started doing creative work, I crammed as much elements as I could into my design.
 My first web page was filled with at least four different typefaces, animated GIFs (Graphical Interchangeable Format) and unrelated colors.
 Later on, I learned the concept of using space to make the key message stronger through one of Davis’s fusion albums titled Bitches Brew.
 In exploring the jazz-rock territory, Davis gave his rhythm section, which was made up of four drummers, three electric keyboardists and two bassists, the freedom to work out its chaotic, organic groove.
 He only came in to play when he had something to say.
 Every time he blew his horn, however, he created the order out of the disorder.
 Likewise, my responsibility as a designer is to take the client contents and organize them into a logical sense.
 While Davis had demonstrated that space in music creates harmony and balance, white space in web design can also create harmonious layouts and free the eye from clutter.
-The correct use of white space not only brings out the content, but also enhances readability.
+The correct use of white space not only brings out the content, but also enhances readability and legibility.

 With the rise of smartphones, tablets and various digital devices, a designer must embrace the fluidity of the web.
 I learned to let go of the fixed design and abandon making mockups in Photoshop.
 I took on the challenge of designing web site where it actually lives.
 Designing in the browser feels much more natural once I get past the technicality.
 Davis once said, “The way you change and help music is by tryin’ to invent new ways to play.”
 I keep his words in mind whenever I need to learn and adapt to new technologies in the fast-changing paste of web design and development.